jakevdp/jakevdp.github.io-source/content/pages/about.md

 <a href="http://www.oreilly.com/programming/free/a-whirlwind-tour-of-python.csp"><img src="/images/WhirlwindTour.jpg" align="left" width="100" style="padding-right:20px;"/></a>
 *A Whirlwind Tour of Python* by Jake VanderPlas (O'Reilly Media, 2016).
 This free e-book is a fast-paced intro to Python aimed at researchers and engineers.
 It's content is drawn from Python intro courses and tutorials that I have taught over the years.
-The content is also available as Jupyter notebooks [on GitHub](http://github.com/jakevdp/WhirlwindTourOfPython).<br clear="left"/>
+The full text can be [read online](https://jakevdp.github.io/WhirlwindTourOfPython/), and the content is also available as Jupyter notebooks [on GitHub](http://github.com/jakevdp/WhirlwindTourOfPython).<br clear="left"/>

 <a href="http://press.princeton.edu/titles/10159.html"><img src="/images/StatisticsDataMining.jpg" align="left" width="100" style="padding-right:20px;"/></a>
 *Statistics, Machine Learning, and Data Mining in Astronomy* by Zeljko Ivezic, Andy Connolly, Jake VanderPlas, and Alex Gray (Princeton Press, 2014).
 This is a graduate-level text on statistical methods in astronomy, with emphasis on Python code.